-Evergreen offers programs specifically tailored to the emerging food industry sector through the Small Food Producers Network.
-In addition to regular networking events, the Small Food Producers Network offers admission based seminar series lead by industry leaders, as well as one-on-one financial planning and loan-packaging assistance.
-Businesses on the Small Food Producers Network email list receive notices on events, programs, and competitions targeted towards specialty food entrepreneurs.
+Evergreen offers programs specifically tailored to the emerging food industry sector through the Small Food Producers Network (SFPN).
+In addition to regular workshops and networking events, the SFPN offers admission-based seminar series led by industry leaders, as well as one-on-one financial planning and loan-packaging assistance.
+Businesses on the SFPN email list receive notices on events, programs, and other opportunities targeted towards specialty food entrepreneurs.
 To join our mailing list, contact Natalie Vichnevsky at email@example.com.

 Regular Networking Workshops – Our events feature expert content on issues relevant to growing food companies.
-Past workshops have featured presentations on food safety, employee classification, search engine optimization, and crowd-sourced fundraising.
-We have also organized panels on catering options for small food entrepreneurs, investor strategies, financing programs, and food broker options.
+Past workshops have featured presentations on food safety, employee classification, and explainers on insurance options and research and development tax credits.
+We have also organized panels on financing programs, investor strategies, and food broker options.

-One-on-one Planning Assistance – Our staff offers long-term one-on-one business plan and financial consulting completely free of charge.
+One-on-one Planning Assistance – Our staff offers long-term one-on-one business planning and financial consulting completely free of charge.
 Our staff is well versed in the full suite of financing options available to small food companies.
-We can also help you write or revise a business plan, prepare cash flow analysis and financial projections, and go through the loan packaging process.
-We have significant experience working with emerging food businesses and we will work with your schedule to help you get your business to the next level.
+We can also help you revise a business plan, assess financial projections, and guide you through the loan packaging process.
+We have significant experience working with emerging food businesses and can leverage this knowledge to help you get your business to the next level.